When Did the First iPhone Come Out?

 The internet actually worked

 This was the breakthrough.
-Full desktop websites loaded instead of stripped-down mobile versions.
+Full desktop websites loaded instead of stripped-down mobile pages.
 For many users, this was their first usable mobile internet experience.

 Why Apple waited six months to release it